- Majors and Minors

 Students Representing the University in an Official Capacity Off-Campus

 There may be instances when students must miss class due to their commitment to officially represent the University.
 These students may be involved in the performing arts, scientific or artistic endeavors, or intercollegiate athletics.
 Absence from classes while representing the University does not relieve students from responsibility for any part of the course missed during the period of absence.

 Within reason, an instructor should provide appropriate arrangements to the student for missed work, providing such accommodations does not place unreasonable burden on the instructor or fundamentally alter the integrity of the course.
 When the absence coincides with an exam or other assignment due date, the options to make up that missed work may be limited and will be determined by the instructor within the boundaries of the course.

-For further information, see: Provost Martha E. Pollack's letter to the university community or consult with your department's chair.
+For further information, see the Office of the Provost's letter to the University community or consult with your department's chair.